borisschapira/jekyll-microtypo/README.md

 ### en_US fixings

 - Removal of unnecessary spaces before certain punctuation marks
+- Use of opening and closing single quotation marks
 - Removing unnecessary spaces between amount and currency
 - Replacement of "..." with "..."